 First-year students and transfer applicants interested in joining Washington Law Review must participate in the Melissa S. Landers Write-On competition.
 The competition includes a writing component and a personal statement.

 Typically, Law Review selects approximately twenty-nine new members from the write-on competition, with service to Law Review beginning the summer before the second year of law school.
 First-year students receive invitations based on either their first-year grades, the quality of their write-on submission, or a combination of these factors and their personal statement.
 Transfer students receive invitations based on a combination of the quality of their write-on submission and their personal statement.

 Washington Law Review also sponsors a competition for second-year students during the winter quarter.
 Interested students submit pieces of original scholarship that meaningfully contribute to legal discourse.
-Law Review typically extends invitations to two second-year students, based on the quality of the manuscript they submit.
+Law Review typically extends invitations to one to two second-year students, based on the quality of the manuscript they submit.
 Please read the official rules before applying.

 © Copyright 2015, Washington Law Review | All Rights Reserved